grafana/attic/README.md

 ## Features

-- Support for all the Azure APIAzure Monitor metrics
+- Support for all the Azure Monitor metrics
   - includes support for the latest API version that allows multi-dimensional filtering for the Storage and SQL metrics.
   - Automatic time grain mode which will group the metrics by the most appropriate time grain value depending on whether you have zoomed in to look at fine-grained metrics or zoomed out to look at an overview.
 - Application Insights metrics